Windows Server 2016 Remote Registry Service

 Restore Default Startup Configuration for Remote Registry

 Before you begin doing this, make sure that all the services on which Remote Registry depends are configured by default and function properly.
-See the list of dependencies above.
+See the list of dependencies above.1.
+Run the Command Prompt as an administrator.

 2. Copy the commands below, paste them into the command window and press ENTER: